Truefg LLC Sells 212 Shares of Vanguard ESG U.S. Stock ETF (NYSEARCA:ESGV)

 Truefg LLC cut its holdings in Vanguard ESG U.S. Stock ETF (NYSEARCA:ESGV) by 3.5% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 5,798 shares of the company’s stock after selling 212 shares during the period.
 Vanguard ESG U.S. Stock ETF makes up 0.2% of Truefg LLC’s portfolio, making the stock its 23rd largest position.
 Truefg LLC’s holdings in Vanguard ESG U.S. Stock ETF were worth $464,000 as of its most recent SEC filing.

 A number of other institutional investors have also bought and sold shares of the business.
 Oregon Health & Science University lifted its stake in Vanguard ESG U.S. Stock ETF by 28.6% in the first quarter.
 Oregon Health & Science University now owns 2,831,498 shares of the company’s stock worth $208,823,000 after purchasing an additional 629,378 shares during the last quarter.
-Morgan Stanley raised its stake in shares of Vanguard ESG U.S. Stock ETF by 15.7% during the first quarter.
-Morgan Stanley now owns 667,166 shares of the company’s stock valued at $49,203,000 after acquiring an additional 90,512 shares during the last quarter.
-Ameriprise Financial Inc. raised its stake in shares of Vanguard ESG U.S. Stock ETF by 6.6% during the first quarter.
-Ameriprise Financial Inc. now owns 484,022 shares of the company’s stock valued at $35,692,000 after acquiring an additional 30,171 shares during the last quarter.
-BFT Financial Group LLC raised its stake in shares of Vanguard ESG U.S. Stock ETF by 10.6% during the first quarter.
-BFT Financial Group LLC now owns 471,027 shares of the company’s stock valued at $34,738,000 after acquiring an additional 45,268 shares during the last quarter.
-Finally, Karpus Management Inc. raised its stake in shares of Vanguard ESG U.S. Stock ETF by 4.8% during the first quarter.
-Karpus Management Inc. now owns 391,905 shares of the company’s stock valued at $28,903,000 after acquiring an additional 17,987 shares during the last quarter.
+Morgan Stanley lifted its stake in Vanguard ESG U.S. Stock ETF by 15.7% in the first quarter.
+Morgan Stanley now owns 667,166 shares of the company’s stock worth $49,203,000 after purchasing an additional 90,512 shares during the last quarter.
+Ameriprise Financial Inc. lifted its stake in Vanguard ESG U.S. Stock ETF by 6.6% in the first quarter.
+Ameriprise Financial Inc. now owns 484,022 shares of the company’s stock worth $35,692,000 after purchasing an additional 30,171 shares during the last quarter.
+BFT Financial Group LLC lifted its stake in Vanguard ESG U.S. Stock ETF by 10.6% in the first quarter.
+BFT Financial Group LLC now owns 471,027 shares of the company’s stock worth $34,738,000 after purchasing an additional 45,268 shares during the last quarter.
+Finally, Karpus Management Inc. lifted its stake in Vanguard ESG U.S. Stock ETF by 4.8% in the first quarter.
+Karpus Management Inc. now owns 391,905 shares of the company’s stock worth $28,903,000 after purchasing an additional 17,987 shares during the last quarter.

 Want to see what other hedge funds are holding ESGV?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Vanguard ESG U.S. Stock ETF (NYSEARCA:ESGV).